healthbadge/episimmer/docs/userguide/diseasemodel.rst

 Compartmental Models
 ^^^^^^^^^^^^^^^^^^^^^^^

+Mathematical modelling in epidemiology provides understanding of the underlying mechanisms that influence the spread of disease and, in the process, it suggests control strategies/policies.
-Both models in Episimmer follow the `compartmental style of disease modelling <https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology>`_ i.e. they have compartments or states that define the agent's disease state and each state contains a proportion of the entire population.
+Both models in Episimmer follow the `compartmental style of disease modelling <https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology>`_.
+In compartmental models, the population under study is divided into compartments and assumptions are made about the nature and time rate of transfer from one compartment to another.

 Consider the SIR compartmental model where S, I and R represent the Susceptible, Infectious and Recovered populations.